hblyp/pcsrt/README.md

 ![](/img/preview.png)

 ## Description
 pcsrt addresses the issue of solar radiation modeling in 3D space using generic voxel representation of space making it usable on complex objects such as vegetation.
 It implements the [European Solar Radiation Atlas (ESRA)](https://www.sciencedirect.com/science/article/pii/S0038092X99000559) model that uses Linke turbidity factor to estimate the attenuation of the irradiance in atmosphere.
-The direct (beam) and diffuse component of the solar radiation, as well as insolation count, is calculated for every point. pcsrt transforms the input point cloud into 3D voxel grid, constructs the regression planes for each voxel based on surrounding points and then calculates the insolation and solar radiation components for the time period specified.
+The direct (beam) and diffuse component of the solar radiation, as well as insolation count, is calculated for every point. pcsrt transforms the input point cloud into 3D voxel grid, constructs the regression planes for each voxel based on surrounding points and then calculates the insolation time and solar radiation components for the time period specified.
 The position of the Sun is calculated based on reference point (ideally centroid) of the point cloud.
 LAS/LAZ file formats are currently supported as input files and LAS/LAZ/PLY as output files.

 ## Build
 1. Download the source code.